Sanquinary/discord-active-developer-badge-forever/README.md

 5. **Choose Schedule**:
    - Choose between a monthly (recommended), weekly, daily or custom cron schedule.
    - The schedule will be stored and a command showing server stats will be executed on the schedule date.
+   - The schedule automatically renews once it has passed.

 ### Retrieving the Badge